cotes2020/jekyll-theme-chirpy/README.md

 ###  Deploying to GitHub Pages

-Before the deployment begins, ensure the `url` in file `_config.yml` has been set to `https://<username>.github.io`(or the custom domain, if you have. e.g. `https://yourdomain.com`).
-What's more, if you prefer to the [Project site](https://help.github.com/en/github/working-with-github-pages/about-github-pages#types-of-github-pages-sites), change `baseurl` of file `_config.yml` to your project name, starting with a slash. e.g. `/project`.
+Before the deployment begins, checkout the file `_config.yml` and make sure that the `url` has been configured.
+What's more, if you prefer the [Project site on GitHub](https://help.github.com/en/github/working-with-github-pages/about-github-pages#types-of-github-pages-sites) and also use the default domain `<username>.github.io`, remember to change the `baseurl` to your project name that starting with a slash.
+For example, `/project`.

 #### Option 1: Built by GitHub Pages